 You can visit the blog here.

-I enjoy writing about natural history, science and other things that interest me.
+I enjoy writing about natural history, science and other interesting things.
 Links to some of these pieces are posted here.